Engaging Conservation: Collaboration Across Disciplines

 PLAN YOUR VISIT

 To make planning your visit a little easier, we’ve assembled some local lodging and transportation resources below.
-This map, created by the University’s Institute for Contemporary Art, is a nice resource for putting it all into local context.
+Directions and a map of the Museum’s location may be found here

 For more information about Philadelphia, visit the extensive Wikipedia entry.